Walter the Whale: At the Vancouver Boat Show, March 10 to 19, 1967

 Ted Griffin personally managed the whole rental operation, remaining with Walter throughout the Boat Show.

 During the 4-hour trip by truck from Seattle to Vancouver, attendants sloshed buckets of water over the orca to provide vital moisture.
 Just outside the PNE Agrodome, a tent was set up over a circular portable tank 34 feet across and eight feet deep.
 This was the orca's space for the Boat Show.

 Following continual phone calls from irate citizens who didn't "want Walter to become another Moby Doll or Namu," the SPCA took particular interest in the whale.
 An SPCA officer checked the tank and raised concerns over its size, and over the orca's separation from the other members of the pod.
 Daily inspections continued, but the SPCA took no other action.

 Feeding was another issue.
 Griffin was trying to wean all the captured orcas onto dead herring, and only fed Walter twice in a week to keep the orca hungry.
-Nonetheless, the Southern Resident killer whale was reluctant to eat the food, and was force fed with a pump.
+Nonetheless, the southern resident orca was reluctant to eat the food, and was force fed with a pump.